zmalik/k8s-publisher/readme.md

 # k8s-publisher

-A simple kubernetes controller that watches pods for any changes and notify to sinks based on pods annotations
+A simple kubernetes controller that watches pods for any changes and notify to sinks or trigger actions based on pods annotations

-The idea behing k8s-publisher is to empower pod level custom channels, and avoid a super sink to aggregate all events of a kubernetes cluster.
+The idea behind k8s-publisher is to empower pod level custom channels, and avoid a super sink to aggregate all events of a kubernetes cluster.
 And make it easy a pod diagnostic in case of naive errors.